Azure/azure-sdk/docs/python/design.md

 The `asyncio` library has been available since Python 3.4, and the `async`/`await` keywords were introduced in Python 3.5.
 Despite such availability, most Python developers aren't familiar with or comfortable using libraries that only provide asynchronous methods.

-{% include requirement/MUST %} provide both sync and async versions of your APIs
+{% include requirement/MUST id="python-client-sync-async" %} provide both sync and async versions of your APIs

-{% include requirement/MUST %} use the `async`/`await` keywords (requires Python 3.5+).
+{% include requirement/MUST id="python-client-async-keywords" %} use the `async`/`await` keywords (requires Python 3.5+).
 Don't use the [yield from coroutine or asyncio.coroutine](https://docs.python.org/3.4/library/asyncio-task.html) syntax.

-{% include requirement/MUST %} provide two separate client classes for synchronous and asynchronous operations.
+{% include requirement/MUST id="python-client-separate-sync-async" %} provide two separate client classes for synchronous and asynchronous operations.
 Don't combine async and sync operations in the same class.

 ```python
 # Yes